WayScience/waysciencelab.com/_posts/2022-10-31-segmentation.md

   width="100%"
 %}

 > Figure 3.
 Comparison of cell diameter (CD) impact on segmentation.
 This figure demonstrates how CD values can make a big impact on how Cellpose segments nuclei.
-The left panel shows what happens when the CD is very low (segmenting nuclei into multiple parts) and the right panel shows what happens when the CD is very high (combining nuclei with abstracts).
+The left panel shows what happens when the CD is very low (segmenting nuclei into multiple parts) and the right panel shows what happens when the CD is very high (combining nuclei with other cells/abtracts/organelles).
 CD was the most important parameter that I toggled when optimizing nuclei segmentation.

 There are multiple [models](https://cellpose.readthedocs.io/en/latest/models.html) that you can use for segmentation.
 You can use any model, but the three models that I found most useful for my data were: `nuclei`, `cyto`, and `cyto2`.